ninalutz/ImageAnalysisImporium/README.md

 This folder also has a test grid of Stable Diffusion images to test a grid parser helper script.

 ## Script Descriptions
-avg.py - Katie Arriaga, Nina Lutz
+#### avg.py - Katie Arriaga, Nina Lutz
+This script takes in a collection of images and outputs the average of them, centering and scaling images of different sizes together.
+This utilizes a composite methodology to give an overall summation of a collection of images.

-ocr_batch.py - Wilson Chen, Nina Lutz
+#### ocr_batch.py - Wilson Chen, Nina Lutz

-edges.py - Zayna Lughod, Nina Lutz
+#### edges.py - Zayna Lughod, Nina Lutz
+This script takes in images and outputs their Canny edges
-gridparse.py - Nina Lutz
+#### gridparse.py - Nina Lutz
-colorquant.py - Jordyn Padzensky
+#### colorquant.py - Jordyn Padzensky